 Formal roles are important to people, we get that.
 We even had a recent company-wide discussion on the topic.
-As Lean blossoms best in an environment involving as little constraints as possible for flow to develop and evolve, we want to address the topic on roles in Kanban.
+As Lean blossoms best in an environment involving as little constraints as possible for the flow to develop and evolve, we want to address the topic of roles in Kanban.

 Recently, I overheard an old question related to the existence of roles in Kanban.
 Even more precisely, the person asking wanted to know if there is an equivalent of the scrum master in Kanban.

 With the rest of the article, I’ll explain everything important about the existence of Kanban roles, what’s their purpose and whether they are really necessary.

 Are There Any Kanban Roles?

 As the previous paragraph suggests, there are roles in Kanban.
 However, before you get excited, I want to make it explicitly clear they have a lot less significance to Kanban compared to the roles in Scrum.